Skip to main content

 About

-Founded in 1946 by the merger of ten higher education institutions, Seoul National University is considered to be the most prestigious university in the country.
+Founded in 1946 by the merger of ten higher education institutions, Seoul National University (SNU) is considered to be the most prestigious university in the country.

 Sporting activities, whether competitive or recreational, keep students in good shape mentally and physically, while arts and culture also rank highly on the list of what to do on campus, with students able to visit a world-class art gallery as well as attend concerts and recitals by anyone from the top K-pop sensation of the day to classically trained musicians.
+This includes the "SNU Fest" taking place on campus at the start of every term, where idols, musicians and dancers from both SNU and external to the university come perform for all SNU students to attend.

 Location